mbprothero/CS4560Walk/README.md

 # IMPROVEMENTS
-* file srcSAXEVENTDispatcher.hpp line 153 (could be improved. assign each variable explicity to false)
+* file srcSAXEventDispatcher.hpp line 153 (could be improved. assign each variable explicity to false)
-* file srcSAXEVENTDispatcher.hpp line 167 (could be improved. assign each variable explicity to false)
+* file srcSAXEventDispatcher.hpp line 167 (could be improved. assign each variable explicity to false)
-* file srcSAXEVENTDispatcher.hpp line 174-203 (possibly use boolean True/False instead of void)
+* file srcSAXEventDispatcher.hpp line 174-203 (possibly use boolean True/False instead of void)
-* file srcSAXEVENTDispatcher.hpp line 312 (get rid of commented out code.)
+* file srcSAXEventDispatcher.hpp line 312 (get rid of commented out code.)
-* file srcSAXEVENTDispatcher.hpp line 205 (possibly refactor this map into own file)
+* file srcSAXEventDispatcher.hpp line 205 (possibly refactor this map into own file)
-* file srcSAXEVENTDispatcher.hpp line 475 (possibly refactor this map2 into own file)
+* file srcSAXEventDispatcher.hpp line 475 (possibly refactor this map2 into own file)
-* file srcSAXEVENTDispatcher.hpp line 541-550 (cant tell if problem is resolved or not code is still commented out)
+* file srcSAXEventDispatcher.hpp line 541-550 (cant tell if problem is resolved or not code is still commented out)
-* file srcSAXEVENTDispatcher.hpp line 772-774 (code smell can use a object in place of too many arguments)
+* file srcSAXEventDispatcher.hpp line 772-774 (code smell can use a object in place of too many arguments)
-* file srcSAXEVENTDispatcher.hpp line 778-800 (code smell can use a object in place of too many arguments)
+* file srcSAXEventDispatcher.hpp line 778-800 (code smell can use a object in place of too many arguments)
-* file srcSAXEVENTDispatcher.hpp line 849-857 (remove deprecated code)
+* file srcSAXEventDispatcher.hpp line 849-857 (remove deprecated code)
-* file srcSAXEVENTDispatcher.hpp line 942-945 (very confusing way of writing a conditional and the ternary should be factored out)
+* file srcSAXEventDispatcher.hpp line 942-945 (very confusing way of writing a conditional and the ternary should be factored out)
-* file srcSAXEVENTDispatcher.hpp line 952-955 (very confusing way of writing a conditional and the ternary should be factored out)
+* file srcSAXEventDispatcher.hpp line 952-955 (very confusing way of writing a conditional and the ternary should be factored out)

 * file srcSAXSingleEventDisptcher.hpp line 57-75 (inconsistent whitespace could be improved)